ETCDEVTeam/sidekick-doc/README.md

 Web3 aside, current clients are designed to initialize their configuration and behavior around a single `network_id` value to differentiate and identify nodes participating in a matching chain.
 Support for a range of chains is on the horizon, but not yet actualized, meaning that client p2p protocols can't be readily used to communicate between chains.

-So for the time being we're going to use a simple external script `liason.sh` to handle the inter-chain communication responsibility.
+So for the time being we're going to use a simple external script `liaison.sh` to handle the inter-chain communication responsibility.

-The `liason.sh` program has three primary event-based behaviors to implement:
+The `liaison.sh` program has three primary event-based behaviors to implement:

 1. On a sidenet checkpoint-creation event, POST data delegated from a sidechain node to a mainnet endpoint.
 For this example, this will mean __POSTing a transaction__ containing a fingerprint hash of a sidechain block(s) or state to a contract address on the mainnet.
 2. IFF the _success_ of `1`, POST a transaction to a corresponding smart contract on the sidechain providing validation of the successful integration.
 3. IFF the _failure_ of `1`, do not provide the validation.
 This could be accomplished either with a transaction to the sidechain providing a negative status and associated error data around the failure of `2`, or, more simply, by the notable absence of the proof-positive expected from `2`.

-__NOTE__ that the `liason.sh` application bears _a lot_ of responsibility.
+__NOTE__ that the `liaison.sh` application bears _a lot_ of responsibility.
 It's a lynch-pin, and we're going to have as much trust in the functionality of this program and its environment as we do in the reliability of the client.

 ### The code